pbrqsl/django_remote_api/readme.md

-Application pulling data from GoogleApis and storing them in local database
+Application pulling data from GoogleApis and storing them in local database.